jtfell/blog/posts/2016-11-08-how-pretty-is-your-css.markdown

 };
 ```

-Note the two major steps to be filled in, findFontSizeDecl and calculateRatio.
+Note the two major steps to be filled in, `findFontSizeDecl` and `calculateRatio`.
 Let’s kick it off with step 1.
-We’re just pulling out all the font-size
+We’re just pulling out all the `font-size`
 declarations out of the CSS and making a list of relative values.
 I’ve made
 some serious simplifications here as calculating the pixel height of em is
 way out of the scope of this experiment.